SaaS Management

 What is a SaaS manager?

-A SaaS manager is the person responsible for the oversight of SaaS subscriptions within a company.
+A SaaS manager is the person responsible for the oversight of SaaS subscription management within a company.
 Distinct from procurement teams, SaaS managers must be finely tuned to the functions of all departments within a company, understanding the frequency with which platforms are used and the importance they hold for end users across business units.

 One of the key functions of the SaaS manager is to monitor platform use in order to identify areas in which subscriptions can be more focused.
 With these insights, SaaS managers can make recommendations on which platforms and features are worthwhile, which aren’t, and which could be enhanced with simple modifications.